nicoliKim/beautiful-jekyll/project.md

 ---
 layout: page
 title: Open Project
-subtitle: A Deep Learning architechture to predict molecular energies
+subtitle: KiNet
 ---
+A Deep Learning architechture to predict molecular energies based on **SchNet** the original work from Kristof T. Schutt!

 ## more coming soon